Reign of the Seven Spellblades: Light novels

 The light novel series is written by Bokuto Uno and illustrated by Ruria Miyuki.
 ASCII Media Works published the first volume under their Dengeki Bunko imprint on September 7, 2018.
-As of March 2023, eleven volumes have been released plus one side story book.
+As of August 2025, 15 serial volumes have been released, plus one prequel volume titled Side of Fire: Chronicle of Purgatory.
 The light novel series is licensed in North America by Yen Press.

-Volume list
+Volumes

 Manga

-A manga adaptation, illustrated by Sakae Esuno, began serialization in Kadokawa Shoten's Monthly Shōnen Ace magazine on May 25, 2019.
-As of September 2022, six tankōbon volumes have been released.
+A manga adaptation, illustrated by Sakae Esuno, was serialized in Kadokawa Shoten's Monthly Shōnen Ace magazine from May 25, 2019, to November 25, 2023, and compiled into eight tankōbon volumes.
 The manga series is also licensed in North America by Yen Press.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced during the live-streamed "Dengeki Bunko Winter Festival 2021" event on December 11, 2021.
 It is produced by J.C.Staff and directed by Masato Matsune, with scripts supervised by Shōgo Yasukawa, character designs handled by Sōta Suwa, and music composed by Kujira Yumemi.
-The series is set to premiere in July 2023.
+The series aired from July 8 to October 14, 2023, on Tokyo MX and BS11.
+The opening theme song is "Kenka" (剣花) by Kujira Yumemi featuring Mimizuku and Fukurō, while the ending theme song is "Aimu" (アイム) by Kujira Yumemi featuring Shachi Tsumugi.
+Crunchyroll streamed the series.

+The first six episodes adapt Volume 1 of the novel series, the following five adapt Volume 2, and the last four adapt Volume 3.

+Episodes

 Reception

 The light novel series ranked first in 2020 in Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi!, in the bunkobon category.